Caribbean: European contact

-Decolonisation and Modern period
+Decolonisation and modern period

-Between the 1960s and 80s, most of the British holdings in the Caribbean achieved independence, starting with Jamaica in 1962, then Trinidad and Tobago (1962), Barbados (1966), Bahamas (1973), Grenada (1974), Dominica (1978), St. Lucia (1979), St. Vincent (1979), Antigua and Barbuda (1981), St. Kitts and Nevis (1983).
+Between the 1960s and '80s, most of the British holdings in the Caribbean achieved political independence, starting with Jamaica in 1962, then Trinidad and Tobago (1962), British Guiana (1966), Barbados (1966), The Bahamas (1973), Grenada (1974), Dominica (1978), St. Lucia (1979), St. Vincent (1979), Antigua and Barbuda (1981), and St. Kitts and Nevis (1983).
 Presently, the United States, Britain, France and the Netherlands still have some Caribbean possessions.

 The decline of the export industries meant a need to diversify the economies of the Caribbean territories.
 The tourism industry started developing in the early 20th century, rapidly developing in the 1960s when regular international flights made vacations affordable and is now a $50 billion industry.
-Another industry that developed in the early 20th century was offshore banking and financial services, particularly in The Bahamas and the Cayman Islands, as the proximity of the Caribbean islands to the United States made them an attractive location for branches of foreign banks seeking to avoid taxes.
+Another industry that developed in the early 20th century was offshore banking and financial services, particularly in The Bahamas and the Cayman Islands, as the proximity of the Caribbean islands to North America made them an attractive location for branches of foreign banks seeking to avail themselves of less complicated regulations and lower tax rates.

 US interventions

 The United States has conducted military operations in the Caribbean for at least 100 years.
+The U.S. occupies the Guantanamo Bay area of Cuba as well.

 Since the Monroe Doctrine, the United States gained a major influence on most Caribbean nations.
 In the early part of the 20th century this influence was extended by participation in the Banana Wars.
 Victory in the Spanish–American War and the signing of the Platt Amendment in 1901 ensured that the United States would have the right to interfere in Cuban political and economic affairs, militarily if necessary.
 After the Cuban Revolution of 1959, relations deteriorated rapidly leading to the Bay of Pigs Invasion, the Cuban Missile Crisis, and successive US attempts to destabilize the island, based upon Cold War fears of the Soviet threat.
 The US invaded and occupied Hispaniola for 19 years (1915–34), subsequently dominating the Haitian economy through aid and loan repayments.
-The US invaded Haiti again in 1994 and in 2004 were accused by CARICOM of arranging a coup d'état to remove elected Haitian leader Jean-Bertrand Aristide.
+The US invaded Haiti again in 1994.
+After the 2004 Haitian coup d'état, the US were accused by CARICOM of arranging it to remove elected Haitian leader Jean-Bertrand Aristide.
 In 1965, 23,000 US troops were sent to the Dominican Republic to quash a local uprising against military rule (see Dominican Civil War).
-President Lyndon Johnson had ordered the invasion to stem what he deemed to be a "Communist threat."
+President Lyndon Johnson had ordered the invasion to stem what he deemed to be a "Communist threat".
 However, the mission appeared ambiguous and was roundly condemned throughout the hemisphere as a return to gunboat diplomacy.
 In 1983, the US invaded Grenada to remove populist left-wing leader Maurice Bishop.
 The US maintains a naval military base in Cuba at Guantanamo Bay.
-The base is one of five unified commands whose "area of responsibility" is Latin America and the Caribbean.
+The base is one of five unified commands whose "area of responsibility" is Central and South Americas and the Caribbean.
 The command is headquartered in Miami, Florida.